2021 Computer Engineering Degree Guide

 A Spike in Computer Engineering Degrees

-There are 282 schools offering degrees in computer engineering in the United States.
-This year's Best Colleges for Computer Engineering ranking compares 165 of them to identify the best overall programs in the country.
+Approximately 304 colleges in the U.S. offer a computer engineering degree of some kind.
+This year's Best Colleges for Computer Engineering ranking compares 102 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom CE rankings further below.

 Requirements for Getting a Degree in Computer Engineering